pculllback/atml3-docs/source/includes/_methods.md

 ### render($property)
 ```
 	render($property)
-		returns the string "kleine Katze" if the property's adjective field contains "klein" and
+		Returns the string "kleine Katze" if the property's adjective field contains "klein" and
 		its noun field contains "Katze".
 ```
 This method takes a property and returns the content of its vocabulary.